jonathanmeaney-lmk/globale_store/README.md

 Due to time constraints, not all desired features have been included in this MVP version of the project.
 Here are some considerations for future versions:

    - Adding many more products from several more countries and several new types to give the shopper a fuller experience.
+   - Adding tasting packs and gift cards as product options (as seen in the wireframes).
+   - Adding special offers and new arrivals section (as seen in the wireframes).
-   - Falling in line with 'Beers of the World' nature of the website, the developers would kike to include an interactive world map, possibly created using the Folium and Leaflet for Python.
+   - Falling in line with the 'Beers of the World' nature of the website, the developers would like to include an interactive world map, possibly created using the Folium and Leaflet for Python.

       - This map would contain 'Pins' for each beer (containing a small image of the beer) and would be located where the beer is brewed.
 Clicking on the pin, would bring up info on the beer or direct the user to the product detail page.
-This would a cool, fun feature to have but was not viable in time allowed for this MVP version.
+This would be a cool, fun feature to have but was not viable in the time allowed for this MVP version.

    - The developers also plan to improve the Product Management interface, but that was not considered essential under the time constraints for this MVP version.